Microarea/MagicLinkSamples/PurchaseDocJE-AP_AR/README.md

 Whatever method is chosen, keep track, from the returned XML, of the ``PymtSchedId`` value, and of the ``InstallmentDate`` of the various installments: they will be needed to post the payments, in the next steps.

 ## Step 3 - Posting the accouting payment entry
 At the right moment, it will be necessary to pay the Supplier.
-This involves both posting the payment entry to the accouting (i.e.: picking data from the bank) and closing the Payable, even partially (i.e.: pay the first installment).
+This involves both posting the payment entry to the accounting (i.e.: picking data from the bank) and closing the Payable, even partially (i.e.: pay the first installment).

 In this step, the accounting part of the payment is posted.
 The program allows to load an XML: the provided sample ``PureJEPaymentSample.xml`` is constructed to pay the first installment of the ``PurchaseDocJESample.xml`` sample, but it is possible to use custom XML.
 The sample is based on the ``Tcpos_PureJe_Collections``, a lightweight standard profile suitable for this kind of operations.